Acuity + Clarus

 Schedule a call

-Schedule a free consultation with a Clarus R+D tax credit expert to learn more and determine if the R&D tax credit is a fit for your company.
+Schedule a free consultation with our team of tax experts to learn more about the R&D credit and technology-driven studies.

 The U.S. government created the R&D tax credit in 1981 to incentivize American based companies to create innovative technology, instead of losing intellectual property to other nations.

 Many companies were not eligible to receive a current benefit until the PATH act was passed in 2015.
 And once passed, not a lot of companies heard about it.
 Even companies that did know about it failed to pursue it, due to complexity and time constraints.
 We offer a solution that makes it easier and less time consuming.

 No!
 The R&D tax credit was created by the U.S. government to give funds back to companies who spend money on technology-based innovation.